bnsreenu/digitalsreeni-image-annotator/README.md

      - When SAM2 auto-detect partial objects, use polygon or paint brush tools to manually define the remaining region and use the Merge tool to combine both annotations into one.
      - When SAM2 over-annotates objects, extending the annotation beyond object's boundaries, use the Eraser tool to clean up the edges.
      - Both paint brush and eraser tools can be adjusted for pen size by using - or = keys on your keyboard.
    - Edit existing annotations by double-clicking on them.
    - Edit existing annotations using the Eraser tool.
 Adjust the eraser size by using - or = keys on your keyboard.
    - Merge connected annotations by selecting them from the Annotations list and clicking the Merge button.
+   - Change the class of an annotation to a different class.
+   - Turn visibility of a class ON and OFF.
+   - Use YOLO (beta) training with current annotations and load the trained model to segment images and convert segmentations to annotations.
+(Currently not implemented for slices or stacks, just single images.)
+   - Accept/reject one or select class predictions at a time to add them as annotations.
+   - View area measurements for annotations displayed next to the Annotation name.
+   - Sort annotations by name/number or area.
    - Save your project using "Save Project" or Ctrl+S. Alternatively, you can use Save As... to save the project with a different name.
    - Use "Open Project" or Ctrl+O to load a previously saved project.
    - Click "Import Annotations with Images" to load existing COCO JSON annotations along with their images.
-   - Use "Export Annotations" to save annotations in various formats (COCO JSON, YOLO v8, Labeled images, Semantic labels, Pascal VOC).
+   - Use "Export Annotations" to save annotations in various formats (COCO JSON, YOLO v8/v11, Labeled images, Semantic labels, Pascal VOC).
+     - Note: YOLO export (and import) is now compatible with YOLOv11 structure.
+(Project directory includes data.yaml, train, and valid directories, with train and valid both having images and labels subdirectories.)
    - Access additional tools under the Tools menu bar:
      - Annotation Statistics
      - COCO JSON Combiner